stoikerty/ampersand-touch-charts/README.md

 An example of how one would create a chart-interface with draggable bar-charts.
 The models handle all the updating and everything is renered accordingly.

+##### to debug:
+IE is not displaying the top left captions correctly.
+Firefox isn't updating the number values for some reason.

 ---------------------

 Technical details: How to use this folder